Browser width

 The M/M/C queuing model in terms of OpenSIMPLY

-The Generator, Queue, Selector and Server blocks are needed for this system description.
+The blocks Generator, Queue, Selector and Server are required to describe the model of this system.

 In Delphi and Free Pascal, these blocks are represented by the TGenerator, TQueue, TSelector and TServer classes, respectively.